toresbe/kubernetes_draft/README.md

-# docker_experiments
+# kubernetes_draft
-Some experiments with Frikanalen/Docker
+Some experiments with Frikanalen/Docker/Kubernetes

-This repository will be deleted.
-It is only a placeholder so I can experiment with building Docker packages for use with Kubernetes without polluting the main Frikanalen repo
+This repository will be moved into a pull request for Frikanalen/frikanalen and subesequently deleted.